-Notebook with a reproduction of the central motif in the work Rocks at Jávea and the White Boat, painted in 1905 by Joaquín Sorolla y Bastida.
+Notebook with a reproduction of the central motif in the work Rocks at Jávea and the White Boat, painted by Joaquín Sorolla y Bastida.

 Staple bound with 7mm ruled paper.

 This product was designed by the Shop/Bookshop Department and made in Spain exclusively for the Museo Carmen Thyssen Málaga.

 Joaquín Sorolla visited Jávea for the first time in 1896.
 His surprise at its beauty and the difference of its coastline compared with that of Valencia are evident in a telegram he sent to his wife on his arrival and in a subsequent letter: "Sublime Jávea, immense, the best I know for painting ...
 I shall be here a few days.
 If you were here, two months."
 And: "This, Xabia, has all that I could wish for and more, and if you could see what I have in front of my cottage, you’d be lost for words to praise it; I fall silent from the emotion that still grips me; imagine, my house is on Monte Carlo itself; this is all a mad dream, just like living on the sea, aboard a great ship.
 You made such a mistake in not coming!!
 You'd be so happy...
 You'd enjoy yourself so much! [...] this is the place I've always dreamt about, Sea and Mountains, but what a sea!"
 He returned there to paint in 1898, 1900 and 1905.

 This beautiful picture, Rocks at Jávea.
 The White Boat, comes from the last year of painting in Jávea.
 It was a summer he would remember fondly for the rest of his life, often referring to it in letters to his wife, for they were happy days full of great artistic achievement.